-All agreements for purchased services must be documented in writing and contain sufficient detail as to how the service is considered to be an expansion activity.
+All agreements for purchased services must be documented in writing and must contain sufficient detail as to how the service is considered to be a start-up activity.

 Each community school awarded a subgrant must provide the Department, as part of its independent audit, an audit schedule of the subgrant showing receipts and expenditures.
 Program funds may not be used to pay for or be applied to audit costs.